Dual-Iron/fisob-api/README.md

     1. Drop the [source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project
 - Git
     1. Run `git submodule add https://github.com/Dual-Iron/fisob-api lib/fisob-api` in your working tree
+    2. Include the .cs files in the `lib` folder
 - Dependency
     1. Download the compiled assembly from [here](https://github.com/Dual-Iron/fisob-api/releases/latest)
     2. Either embed that file or package it with yours